This post may contain affiliate links. Please read our disclosure policy.

-5. Grab your favorite peanut butter and drizzle it on top of the banana slices.
-Sometimes if my peanut butter is hard – I place some in a microwave safe dish and heat it for 30 seconds so it’s easier to work with for a drizzle.
+Grab your favoriteand drizzle it on top of the banana slices.
+Sometimes if my is hard – I place some in a microwave safe dish and heat it for 30 seconds so it’s easier to work with for a drizzle.

 I hope you love making this breakfast as much as I do!